Red-Torque/Red-Torque-26/Readme.md

 ## Engineering Notebook

-Our full build log — entries **EN-001 through EN-020**, journal-style with embedded diagrams and decision rationale — is maintained separately and should be added to this repository as `engineering-notebook/` (see [Content Structure](#content-structure) for status).
+Our full build log — entries **EN-001 through EN-020**, journal-style with embedded diagrams and decision rationale — is maintained in this repository as [`engineering-notebook/`](./engineering-notebook).

 [Back To Top](#rt-x7--team-red-torque)